synesenom/fdeb/README.rst

 :Version: 0.1
 :License: MIT

-This program implements the force-directed edge bundling algorithm of Holten and van Wijk [1]_.
+This program implements the force-directed edge bundling algorithm of Holten and van Wijk in C++ [1]_.

 Requirements
 ============

-OpenGL, which is already available on most systems.
+OpenGL, which is already available on most systems and a recent g++ compiler.

 Compilation